AnnaWilliford/SWC_Fall2019_lessons/Lesson5_DataVisualizationR .md

 ```
 We ran into problems using `geom_bar()` because the `stat` argument in `geom_bar()` is set to `count`.
 This means that the count of observation for `x` varaible will be plotted, so `y` should not be specified.
 That is why you see "Error: stat_count() must not be used with a y aesthetic."
 So you either need to specify `stat="identity"` for `geom_bar()` or use `geom_col` where `stat="identity"` is a default setting.

 `Stat` is a very useful argument as it allows you to plot transformed data.
-Say, you want to plot the mean values of life expectancy over years and countries for every continent.
+What is you want to plot the mean values of life expectancy over years and countries for every continent.

 ```{r}
 ggplot(data=gapminder, aes(x=continent, y=lifeExp)) + geom_bar(aes(fill = continent), stat="summary",fun.y="mean")